What are the new requirements for obtaining a work permit in Georgia?

 Georgia’s regulations distinguish between working for a Georgian employer and working remotely for a foreign company, with different requirements for each situation.

-Remote Work for Foreign Companies: If you work remotely for a company registered outside Georgia and receive payment from that foreign entity, you technically do not need a Georgian work permit.
-You can enter Georgia on a tourist visa (which many nationalities receive visa-free for up to one year) and continue your remote work.
+Remote Work for Foreign Companies: If you work remotely for a company registered outside Georgia and receive payment from that foreign entity, you may not require a Georgian work permit.
+This applies provided you have no local economic footprint, such as Georgian clients or registration in Georgia.
+You can enter Georgia on a tourist visa (which many nationalities receive visa-free for up to one year) and continue remote work.
 This has made Georgia popular among digital nomads and remote workers, particularly from countries with visa-free agreements.
+As of March 1, 2026, Georgia introduced mandatory work permits for most foreign nationals.
+Remote workers for foreign companies with no Georgian economic footprint may be exempt, but this exemption lacks full regulatory clarification.
+Verify your specific situation with an immigration lawyer.

-Tax Obligations: While you don’t need a work permit for foreign remote work, you do have tax obligations if you become a Georgian tax resident (typically after 183 days of presence in a calendar year).
+Tax Obligations: While you don’t need a work permit for foreign remote work, you may still have tax obligations if you become a Georgian tax resident.
+This typically occurs after 183 days of presence in a calendar year.
 You’ll need to register with the Revenue Service and declare your foreign income.
 Georgia’s tax system is relatively favorable, with a flat income tax rate, but compliance is mandatory.

-When You Need a Permit: A work permit becomes necessary when you’re employed by a Georgian-registered entity or providing services to Georgian clients as your primary activity.
-If your foreign employer establishes a Georgian subsidiary or branch, and your contract transfers to that entity, you’ll need proper work authorization.
+When You Need a Permit: You need a work permit when a Georgian-registered entity employs you or when you provide services to Georgian clients as your primary activity.
+If your foreign employer establishes a Georgian subsidiary or branch and your contract is transferred to that entity, you will need proper work authorization.

 Practical Considerations: Many remote workers establish relationships with Georgian service providers for various needs.
 For instance, if you’re receiving cryptocurrency payments from your foreign employer, Werty can help you convert crypto to Georgian lari, dollars, or euros through their licensed exchange offices in Tbilisi and Rustavi, with cash pickup or card deposit options — all while maintaining your remote work arrangement.
 The key distinction is who employs you and where they’re registered.
 Foreign employment with foreign payment generally doesn’t require a Georgian work permit, but always verify your specific situation with immigration authorities or a qualified lawyer.